kevin-wamae/PlasmoSeq-DualTech/README.md

-# A snakemake pipeline for mapping short _P. falciparum amplicon_ reads
+# A snakemake pipeline for variant calling from _P. falciparum_ short amplicon reads
 ### _The pipeline is still at it's infancy stage_